lialittis/Programming_Exercises_2022/Exercise_2/Readme.md

 ### semaphore

-The semaphore is necessary for synchronize data in shared memory buffer.
+The semaphore is necessary for synchronizing data in a shared memory buffer.
 Here I used two semaphores to control the mutex lock between the server and the client.